squirrel-prover/squirrel-prover/documentation/sphinx/source/tutorial.rst

 Messages computed and exchanged by a protocol and sent over the network are modelled using *terms*.

-Concretely, a message is built from
+Concretely, a term is built from

  * a name :g:`n` used to model a random sampling;
  * applications of functions :g:`f(m_1,...,m_k)`.